rertzer/ft_cybersecurity_projects/snow_crash/level00/level00.md

 ### Ave Caesar

-- Our working hypothesis is that the string found in the john file could be the flag00 password, but it didn't work.
+- Our working hypothesis is that the string found in the john file could be the `flag00` password, but it didn't work.
 - It could be that the string is encrypted.
-We then check for common basic encryption using [CacheSleuth](https://www.cachesleuth.com/multidecoder/), an online tool.
-It appears that the string is Rot15 encrypted (a Caesear cypher).
-The decoded string is: `nottohardhere`.
+- We then check for common basic encryption using [CacheSleuth](https://www.cachesleuth.com/multidecoder/), an online tool.
+- It appears that the string is Rot15 encrypted (a Caesear cypher).
+- The decoded string is: `nottohardhere`.

 ## Getflag

-- Using `nottohardhere` as password, we manage to connect as `flag00` and launch the `getflag` command, retrieving the flag.
+- Using `nottohardhere` as a password, we manage to connect as `flag00` and launch the `getflag` command, retrieving the flag.

 - `flag00` password: `nottoohardhere`
 - `level01` password (flag): `x24ti5gi3x0ol2eh4esiuxias`